Chart Color Schemes

 Emu Heights is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Emu Heights, as per the census data from 2016, showed low cultural diversity with 86.7% of its residents born in Australia, 94.2% being Australian citizens, and 94.4% speaking only English at home.
-Christianity was the predominant religion, practiced by 60.9% of Emu Heights' population, compared to 49.2% across Greater Sydney.
-The top three ancestry groups were Australian (30.2%), English (27.1%), and Irish (9.4%).
+Emu Heights, as per the data, showed below-average cultural diversity with 86.7% of its population born in Australia, 94.2% being citizens, and 94.4% speaking English only at home.
+Christianity was the predominant religion, accounting for 60.9% of Emu Heights' population, compared to 49.2% across Greater Sydney.
+In terms of ancestry, Australian (30.2%), English (27.1%), and Irish (9.4%) were the top three groups in Emu Heights, each substantially higher than their respective regional averages of 17.8%, 19.0%, and not specified.

 Frequently Asked Questions - Diversity